We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

-Even though it’s a foot less than I’d prefer, there is still plenty of storage on the kayak so that you can bring all of your favorite lures along for the trip.
-It has six flush mount rod holders and gear tracks for other fishing and kayaking accessories so you can customize it to fit your fishing style.
+Even though it’s a foot less than I’d prefer, there is still plenty of storage on the kayak, so you can bring all your favorite lures, rods, and a fish finder along for the trip, utilizing the gear tracks and customizability they offer.

-The Reel Yaks 11′ Pedal Fishing Kayak is an excellent way to get introduced into pedal kayaks for ocean fishing because it offers some of the higher-end features at a more affordable price.
+All facts considered, the Reel Yaks 11′ Pedal Fishing Kayak is an excellent way to get introduced to pedal kayaks for ocean fishing because it offers many of the higher-end features at a more affordable price.

 Specs